OpenSourceWorkflow/mobile-switch/README.md

 Known issues
 ------------

 * this approach requires the mobile user to load the desktop DOM and jQuery before switching to mobile website.
-(It all depends on where you put your jQuery and this script)

 Roadmap
 -------

 * I still need to do some testing on different domains
-* More Documentation
 * might add a simple www. to m. switch if the href is identical
 * clean up code